 In addition to structuring your cover letter properly, there are a few things you can do to make your application stand out from the rest.

-Here are a few bartender cover letter tips:
+Here are a five bartender cover letter tips:

 - Keep it brief.
 Many people make the mistake of writing a novel for a cover letter.
 Time is money and hiring managers don't want to be wasting theirs reading a 5-page report on how great you are.
 Stick to a single page and only cover the most important skills and experience you have.